makrai/notes/kornai20-sem.md

 * the autonomy of syntax thesis (Chomsky 1973), claiming that
-  * the syntactic rules and principles of a language are formulated without reference to meaning, discourse, or language use (
+  * the syntactic rules and principles of a language are formulated without reference to meaning, discourse, or language use
   * see
     * Fred Newmayer’s class notes for this particular formulation and much relevant discussion, and see
-    * Anderson (2005a) for a strongly opposed view).
+    * Anderson (2005a) for a strongly opposed view
-  * In this book we assume syntax to be autonomous ... simply because it makes good engineering sense to maximally isolate our theory of semantics from the details of syntactic representation.
+  * In this book we assume syntax to be autonomous ... simply because it makes good engineering sense to maximally isolate our theory of semantics from the details of syntactic representation

 ## 5.7 Pragmatics

-Here we will discuss three well known ranges of ‘pragmatic’ phenomena
+* Here we will discuss three well known ranges of ‘pragmatic’ phenomena
   * cooccurrence restrictions,
   * implicature, and the
   * dependence of linguistic meaning on external (non-linguistic) factors
-* synt jól formált de furcsa mondatok tagadása nem feltétlenül furcsa
+* the negation of synt well-formed but strange sentences are not necess strange

+# 6 Lexemes 177

 # 7 Models